Bucovina Shepherd Dog: History

-It is a natural breed with its origin in the Carpathian Mountains (Romania).
-Special attention for the development of the breed arose in the regions of northeastern Romania, in the region of Bucovina, the well-known transhumance areas of the shepherds since immemorial times.
+It is a natural breed with its origin in the Carpathian Mountains of Romania.
+Special attention for the development of the breed arose in the regions of northeastern Romania, in the region of Bucovina, an area known for transhumance pastoralism.
 Selection and improvement have led to the actual type.
-The breed is successfully used both for defending the flocks and herds and as watchdogs for households in the mentioned regions.
+The breed is used both for defending the flocks and herds and as watchdogs for households in the mentioned regions.

-The first standard was written in 1982 and updated in 2001 by the Asociația Chinologică Româna (Romanian Kennel Club).
+The first breed standard was written in 1982 and updated in 2001 by the Asociația Chinologică Româna (Romanian Kennel Club).
 The present standard, dating from March 29, 2002, was written and updated according to the model established in 1987 by the FCI General Assembly in Jerusalem.

-In 2019, the Bucovina Shepherd Dog became definitely (fully) recognized by the FCI.
+In 2019, the Bucovina Shepherd Dog became fully recognized by the FCI.

 Temperament

 The Bucovina Shepherd Dog was bred to protect sheep flocks and cattle herds, and proves courageous and very combative when potential predators are afoot.
 It is an excellent watchdog, having a very deep, powerful bark and being very alert when strangers enter its territory.
-During the night, it patrols around the property or herds.
-An adult Bucovina Sheepdog needs plenty of space to run around with a large back yard.

-This breed is balanced, calm, very devoted, and loves children.
-It strongly mistrusts strangers.